Welcome to Newton Community Farm!

 ANNUAL SEEDLING SALE: MAY 17-18, 2014, 12:00-4:00

 Join us for our annual Seedling Sale.
-We will have 10,000 vegetable and herb seedlings ready for transplant.
+Download a flyer.
+We will have 15,000+ vegetable and herb seedlings ready for transplant.
 Bring your own boxes for carrying.
 Cash or check only.
-A detailed list of what we will be growing is coming soon.
+A detailed list of what we will be growing can be downloaded here.
 Sign up to volunteer

 TAKE A LOOK AT OUR SPRING CLASSES!

 Check out our courses on growing fruit trees, vegetable gardens, backyard chickens, and container gardens.
 Looking to get outdoors with your young children?
 Then join us for our popular spring Farm Sprouts program or our class; Ready, Set, Grow!

 Preschool teachers, learn how to integrate the natural world into your curriculum in our Greening the Curriculum professional development seminar.

 YOUTH SUMMER PROGRAMS

 We are now enrolling for our popular and fun summer programs for children from pre-school through 9th grade!
 Click here for more information about the programs and to register.